craigahobbs/life/README.rst

-size           The size, in pixels, of a cell (default is 10). gap            The gap, in pixels, between cells (default is 1). threshold      The probability, from zero to one, that a cell will be living at startup (default is 0.25). fill           The cell fill color (default is "#2a803b"). stroke         The cell stroke color (default is "none"). strokeWidth    The cell stroke width (default is 1).
+size           The size, in pixels, of a cell (default is 10). gap            The gap, in pixels, between cells (default is 1). threshold      The probability, from zero to one, that a cell will be living at startup (default is 0.25). border         The size ratio of the border around the life board at startup (default is 0.1). fill           The cell fill color (default is "#2a803b"). stroke         The cell stroke color (default is "none"). strokeWidth    The cell stroke width (default is 1).